alentoghostflame/Python-Linux-Soundboard/README.md

 ### ...change the root folder?
 If you haven't run the soundboard yet, run it once to create the config file.
-Edit `soundboard_config.yaml` with any text editor, and change "Sound Files" to the path of the desired root folder, either relative to where you are executing `start.py` or absolute.
+Edit `soundboard_config.yaml` with any text editor and change "Sound Files" to the path of the desired root folder, either relative to where you are executing `start.py` or absolute.

 ### ...add more sub-folders?